Skeletonxf/streams/README.md

 # Streams

 An extremely and deliberately incomplete Java Stream library mirroring the public interfaces of the Java 8 standard library stream classes.
-This is primarily intended for Android development where a full reimplementation of the Stream library would be overkill or is otherwise infeasible (ie using the Android Stream library requires a minimum SKD of 24 which will exclude many Android devices still in use).
+This is primarily intended for Android development where a full reimplementation of the Stream library would be overkill or is otherwise infeasible (ie using the Android Stream library requires a minimum SDK of 24 which will exclude many Android devices still in use).

 ## Usage